- Best Coleman Sleeping Bags for Camping

 - Best for Cold Weather: Coleman North Rim

 - Best for Women: Coleman Silverton 25 Degree

 - Best for Tall People: Coleman Big Basin 15

-- Best for Those on a Budget: Coleman Palmetto Cool Weather Bag
+- Best Budget Option: Coleman Palmetto Cool Weather Bag

 - Best for Kids: Coleman Plum Fun 45

 - Why Buy a Coleman Camping Sleeping Bag?

 HelloTrail is reader-supported and all of our top picks are expert-approved.
 We may earn a commission, at no additional cost to you, on purchases made from our chosen links.

 My sleeping bag is hands down my most treasured piece of camping gear.

 Staying warm and comfortable sleeping in a tent is the key to being refreshed for that early morning hike!